smithWEBtek/archived--music-studio1/notes.md

 REQUIREMENTS
-[x] The code should be written in ES6 as much as possible [x] Use create-react-app generator to start your project.
+[X] The code should be written in ES6 as much as possible [X] Use create-react-app generator to start your project.
-[x] Follow the instructions on this repo to setup the generator: create-react-app [x] Your app should have one HTML page to render your react-redux application [x] There should be 2 container components
+[X] Follow the instructions on this repo to setup the generator: create-react-app [X] Your app should have one HTML page to render your react-redux application [X] There should be 2 container components
     Stateful: <Layout />, <Lesson />, <AddLesson />, <Students />, <Teachers />, <Resources />
-[x] There should be 5 stateless components
+[X] There should be 5 stateless components
     Stateless: <Student />, <Teacher />, <Resource />, <StudentService />, <TeacherService />, <ResourceService />, <LessonService />

-[ ] There should be 3 routes
+[X] There should be 3 routes
-----[ ] use react-router and proper RESTful routing
+[X] use react-router and proper RESTful routing
-----[ ] use Redux middleware to respond to and modify state change
-----[ ] use async actions to send data to and receive data from a server [x] Rails API should handle the data persistence.
+[X] use async actions to send data to and receive data from a server [X] Rails API should handle the data persistence.
-[x] You should be using fetch() within your actions to GET and [ ] POST data from your API [x] Do not use jQuery methods.
+[X] You should be using fetch() within your actions to GET and []  POST data from your API [X] Do not use jQuery methods.
-[x] client-side application should handle the display of data with minimal data manipulation [x] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [x] write (additional) CSS yourself if you wish
+[X] client-side application should handle the display of data with minimal data manipulation [X] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [X] write (additional) CSS yourself if you wish
+----[]  use Redux middleware to respond to and modify state change

-[x] move teachers, students, resources and lessons code out of layout, leaving just <ComponentName />
+[X] move teachers, students, resources and lessons code out of layout, leaving just <ComponentName />
-[x] buttons to toggle Students, Teachers, Resources, Lessons [ ] connect toolbar links to show indexes for students, teachers, resources and lessons
+[X] buttons to toggle Students, Teachers, Resources, Lessons [X] connect toolbar links to show indexes for students, teachers, resources and lessons

-[ ] edit, update student, teacher, resource, lesson
-[ ] add multiple resources to new or existing lesson
+[]  edit & update student, teacher, resource, lesson []  add multiple resources to new or existing lesson []  use Modal(s) timed 3 seconds after clicking 'show' []  use Modal for Add form

+[]  user authentication
-[ ] constrain views for admin, teacher, student
+[]  constrain views for admin, teacher, student
-[ ] user authentication
-[ ] needs more style (steal css from udemy-react-blog) [ ] determine if you can refactor some stateful components to stateless with props only
+[]  needs more style (steal css from udemy-react-blog) []  determine if you can refactor some stateful components to stateless with props only

-[ ] show lesson:
+[]  show lesson:
   [ ]should showcase video, pdf, audio and lesson experience [ ]should have easy ways for teacher to add resources [ ]should have easy way for teacher to create resource on the fly

-[ ] show student
+[]  show student
-  [ ] should have complete list of lessons and resources assigned [ ] should have a chart showing practice progress on assigned resources [ ] should have a way to submit new resource ideas back to the teacher, favorite tunes [ ] should have a student practice log
+  []  should have complete list of lessons and resources assigned []  should have a chart showing practice progress on assigned resources []  should have a way to submit new resource ideas back to the teacher, favorite tunes []  should have a student practice log

-[ ] show resource
+[]  show resource
-  [ ] should be more elaborate view of resource
+  []  should be more elaborate view of resource
-  [ ] should take advantage of serialization data, to show "Students Assigned To This Resource" [ ] should have a chart showing students practice frequency for this resource [ ] if pdf: view the pdf in a small window
+  []  should take advantage of serialization data, to show "Students Assigned To This Resource" []  should have a chart showing students practice frequency for this resource []  if pdf: view the pdf in a small window
-  [ ] if video: show YouTube small video window
+  []  if video: show YouTube small video window
-  [ ] should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.
+  []  should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.

-[ ] show teacher
+[]  show teacher
-  [ ] shows all students assigned
+  []  shows all students assigned

-[ ] show admin
+[]  show admin
-  [ ] main view, access to all students, teachers, resources
+  []  main view, access to all students, teachers, resources

-[x] plan the application
+[X] plan the application
-[x]  -plan the data model
+[X]  -plan the data model
-[x] build the database
+[X] build the database
-[x] seed the database
+[X] seed the database
-[x] create the api data, all models, index and create [ ] plan the views required
+[X] create the api data, all models, index and create []  plan the views required
-[ ] plan the react app
+[]  plan the react app
-[ ] plan the redux parts
+[]  plan the redux parts

 ==================================================================================
 DATA MODEL, migrations, active record relationships and sample data